marisbest2/snp_analysis/docs/index.md

 In addition to using a closely related FASTA reference file, which minimizes SNP calling error, there are three additional external files, or dependencies, used to create high quality, informative SNP alignments.
 As shown in bovis_dependency_view.jpg and suis1_dependency_view.jpg the reference used to build VCF files must be reflected in the three dependencies.
 The three dependent files are: filter file, defining SNPs, and gbk file.

 To keep dependency files up-to-date in step 1 and 2, and to minimize the download requirement, files are downloaded to the user's home directory as needed when the script is ran.
-For example, if samples ran are M. bovis only those dependency files for M. bovis will be downloaded.
-Not those for any other species type.
+The setup instructions also provides instructions for downloading files manually.